PoweredByApartium/cocoa-beans/README.md

 ### Installation
 >[!NOTE]
-> Cocoabean could be implementation or compileOnly if you add it by other means like adding cocoabeans plugin
+> Cocoabean could be included in your jar file, but if you are making a Spigot plugin you should consider downloading the library as a plugin from Hangar.

 ![Latest release](https://github.com/PoweredByApartium/cocoa-beans/releases/latest)